top of page

 there is space and time for them to feedback regularly.

-o Make sure we are making the right connections in their business -
+• Make sure we are making the right connections in their business -

 feeding into insight, broader marketing, editorial teams etc. where

-Leading on major projects: Annual strategy, reviews, measurement plan
+• Leading on major projects: Annual strategy, reviews, measurement plan

-how we can maintain best in class client service
+how we can maintain best-in-class client service

-Quality: To maintain the highest standard of our planning output, to coach,
+• Quality: To maintain the highest standard of our planning output, to coach,

 teach, amend and create plans that we can be proud of.
 They are